 If your dog has a favorite spot on the furniture, an easily washable blanket or furniture cover is a must.

 Place it where your dog likes to rest and you’ll be able to spare your furniture from at least some of the hair storm.
-Anything that can easily be thrown in the laundry or taken outside to shake out or will work fine.
+Anything that can easily be thrown in the laundry or taken outside to shake out will work fine.

 If your dog likes to join you in your bed from time to time, consider getting a duvet cover that you can remove for a wash.

+Is your dog losing their winter coat?
 How else do you fight the fur that your dog sheds during spring?
 Let us know in the comments below!